 For most people copyright is an arcane subject.
 Our friends and family aren't even aware that by copying their own legally purchased CDs to their iPod or that by making spoofs such as Downfall parodies, they have been breaking the law.

-close family members.
+with close family members.
 It also does not allow for the removal of any anti-copy technical protection measures, including those found on most DVDs and Blu-Ray discs.
-Given most media consumption is moving to a pure digital environment constrained by such
+Given most media consumption is moving to a pure digital environment

 Despite the optimism it may take well over a year before the first warnings are sent out.